 Collectively, we have litigated more than 100 US tax cases.
 Particular areas of focus within our group include cross-border transfer pricing for goods, services and intangibles; economic substance issues; corporate reorganizations; leasing and financial products issues, including LILOs; tax-advantaged transactions; tax treatment of tangible and intangible assets in acquisitions; tax accounting issues; offshore insurance operations; issues concerning whether a taxpayer is engaged in a US trade or business or has effectively connected US source income; sourcing of export sales income; manufacturing characterization for subpart F purposes; entitlement to, and computation of, FSC and ETI benefits; and bank taxation, particularly with regard to creditability of foreign taxes and the US implications of foreign-country taxation.

-Drawing on the resources of the firm's renowned Supreme Court and Appellate practice, our tax appellate attorneys offer a valuable combination of technical tax knowledge, broad experience in pursuing appeals and practical experience in trying tax cases in the courts of first instance.
+Drawing on the resources of the firm's renowned Supreme Court and Appellate practice, our tax appellate lawyers offer a valuable combination of technical tax knowledge, broad experience in pursuing appeals and practical experience in trying tax cases in the courts of first instance.

 We have successfully represented taxpayers on appeal from lower court decisions in major tax cases and have participated directly in the briefing and argument of cases of major importance to the development of tax law.